DevonHope/Animal-Shelter-Registry-System/README.txt

 Also, its JAN 8, 2019

 IDK what this project is about yet but when i do ill update this README, maybe.

+and now a quote from a klingon friend of mine "Heghlu'meH QaQ jajvam"